clera-dev/clera/docs/backend-notes.md

 - `/api/company/{ticker}` - Company information lookup
 - `/api/health` - Health check endpoint
 - `/create-alpaca-account` - Endpoint for creating brokerage accounts via Alpaca
+- `/create-ach-relationship-link` - Creates a Plaid Link for bank account connection
+- `/create-ach-relationship-manual` - Creates an ACH relationship manually
+- `/get-ach-relationships` - Retrieves all ACH relationships for an account
+- `/initiate-ach-transfer` - Initiates an ACH transfer from bank to Alpaca

 The API server imports the agent graph from `clera_agents.graph` and orchestrates the workflow between different specialized agents.